zarrabeitia/adolpy/README.txt

 Define your target function as you normally would, using the adolpy functions instead of the builtin math / __builtins__.
-You can call extra functions, as long as they are "activated", and use conditionals, closures and loops.
+You can call extra functions, as long as they are "activated".
+You can also use conditionals, closures and loops.

     >>> from __future__ import division # Always a good thing to do
     >>> import adolpy